Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Conclusions

-With regards to possible applications, the enhanced spin-orbit coupling of the Wiggle Well indicates that EDSR can be used for fast, electrically-driven manipulations of single-spin, Loss-DiVincenzo qubits without the use of micromagnets.
-Indeed, a fast, spin-orbit driven EDSR capability is one of the main attractive features of hole-spin qubits \cite{Maurand2016,Watzinger2018,Terrazos2021,Wang2022,Kloeffel2013}, and has recently also attracted interest in Si electron-spin qubits~\cite{Gilbert2022}.
+With regards to possible applications, the enhanced spin-orbit coupling of the wiggle well indicates that EDSR can be used for fast, electrically-driven manipulations of single-spin, Loss-DiVincenzo qubits without the use of micromagnets.
+Indeed, a fast, spin-orbit driven EDSR capability is one of the main attractive features of hole-spin qubits \cite{Maurand2016,Watzinger2018,Terrazos2021,Wang2022,Kloeffel2013}, and has recently also attracted interest in Si electron-spin qubits~\cite{Gilbert2023}.
 This possibility is supported by our calculations in Sec.~\ref{Results}, where it was shown that an EDSR Rabi frequency of $\Omega_{\text{Rabi}}/B > 500~\text{MHz/T}$ can be obtained near the optimal Ge oscillation wavelength $\lambda = 1.57~\text{nm}$.
-Finally, we mention that the enhanced spin-orbit coupling between the valleys may also be used to drive fast singlet–triplet rotations near the valley-Zeeman hotspot \cite{Jock2022}.
+It is also possible that the enhanced spin-orbit coupling between the valleys may be used to drive fast singlet–triplet rotations near the valley-Zeeman hot spot \cite{Jock2022}.
+Finally, we mention that the enhanced and spatially varying spin-orbit coupling may have interesting effects on many-body physics in multi-electron dots \cite{Governale2002,Destefani2004,Corrigan2021,Ercan2021,Yannouleas2022}.